 The Group is principally exposed to HKD and USD in terms of interest rate risk.
-At 31 December 2007, if HKD and USD market interest rates had been 100 basis points lower with other variables held constant, profit before tax for the year would have been HK\$15,500,000 (2006: HK\$4,500,000) lower by HKD and USD assets liabilities structure.
+At 31 December 2008, if HKD and USD market interest rates had been 100 basis points lower with other variables held constant, profit before tax for the year would have been HK\$16,000,000 (2007: HK\$15,500,000) lower by HKD and USD assets liabilities structure.
 The impact on reserves would be insignificant.
+The sensitivity analysis set out above is illustrative only.